cguintob/BTL_humidity_code/README.md

 1. There are multiple sensors running at the same time.
 2. There is data from multiple time periods.

-`NEW_READER.py` can plot data from just one sensor, multiple sensors, just one file of weather data, or multple sensors with a file of weather data, across differing time periods for each.
+`NEW_READER.py` can plot data from just one sensor, multiple sensors, multple sensors with a file of weather data, multiple files of weather data, or any combination of sensor and weather data, across the same or differing time periods for each.
 The files can be passed in any order to prevent mistakes in plotting.
+As long as at least one file is passed, the program will plot it.

 The nice thing about `NEW_READER.py` is that it can display the data as it is being taken and will only stop plotting if all the data files have finished updating.
 This was implemented 6/8/2024 -- 6/10/2024 and allows the user to see the data as it is updating and make decisions about where to go from there.

-NOTE: Multiple weather data files can be passed *if they are not on the same time interval*.
-Just make sure you know which files include weather data and which don't.

 ## SUMMARY